Thursday, February 4, 2010

 I've been doing 3 exercises every morning (wall squat hold for 30 seconds x 5, reverse lunge hold x 10, IT stretch with foam roller).
 I can feel quite a big difference in my inner quad now than before.
 Although it is still smaller than my good leg.

-My physical trainer sessions have resolved around my surgical leg.
+My physical trainer sessions have revolved around my surgical leg.
 Basically 30 minutes of pure burning for my weaker leg.

 Goal for the next month: